All Episodes

 And so that was part of one of the demonic places you guys checked out.

-So like we had our guide that we had just met, Shadow Guestbard.
+So like we had our guide that we had just met, Shadow Gaspard.

 What an incredible name.

-We were like, there's no way this guy's gonna leave us.
+We'd be like, there's no way this guy's going to leave us.

 Like we were only supposed to be down there for like seven, eight hours, something like that.

-And um we were like in our last investigation, realized like the time was up, and then it took us like another hour or two, maybe, yeah, to find like the exit because we would go to like where Gaspard thought there was gonna be like an uh exit to like a manhole, and the police would actively like seal it up with cement.
+And then it took us like another hour to maybe to find like the exit because we would go to like where Gaspard thought there was going to be like an exit to like a manhole and the police would actively like seal it up with cement.

 It was scary.

-Yeah, three different uh three different exits we thought were exits, and they're all closed off.
+So we went to three different exits we thought were exits and they're all closed off.

-We like came out and there's no service down there to a bunch of text being.
+We like came out and there's no service down there until a bunch of texts being like service.

 Yeah, zero.